 AUSTIN: Where are you at on the Internet?
 How are you doing in there?

 NICK: Good!
-You can find me at Twitch, Twitter, and YouTube at /DrEvilBones.
+You can find me at Twitch, Twitter, and YouTube /DrEvilBones.

 AUSTIN: And last but not least, but joining us for the first time, and going forward he'll be joining us... is, uh, you know...
 Andre3000 himself...
 [DRE laughs] Andrew Lee Swan!